DON’T LET OBESITY COME BETWEEN YOU AND YOUR HEALTH

 - Vegetables (dark, green leafy ones are the best options)

-Stay hydrated: It is recommended to drink eight glasses a day.
+- Stay hydrated: It is recommended to drink eight glasses a day.
 Water is known as a great detoxifying agent, so it will help flush out all the toxins that might contribute to weight gain.
+Green tea is also good to consume as it is known to be an effective remedy for weight loss.
+Drinking green tea at least once a day is also good as it is an effective remedy for weight loss and is known to contain important nutrients for the body.

 - Olive oil